hectorcorrea/ldpserver/readme.md

 * Support HTTP PATCH, and DELETE.

-* Provide a mechanism to fetch the meta data for a non-RDF (e.g. via a query string or an HTTP header parameter)

-* Make sure the proper links are included in the HTTP response for all kind of resources.

 ## LDP Test Suite
 The W3C provides a test suite to make sure LDP server implementations meet a minimum criteria.
 The test suite can be found at http://w3c.github.io/ldp-testsuite/